meghaggarwal/cracking-the-leetcode/README.md

 \
 Here in the given example, arr takes n space.
 But this is not considered here to calculate space complexity. _Look at line no, 4-6 in the code block above to calculate extra space complexity_.
 We have not initiated any new data structure (array, stack) in the memory to solve this problem.
 So, space complexity remains O(1)

-For ease of calculating time complexity, we will look for the number of traversals/iterations made. <mark style="color:orange;">Always try to calculate complexity based on approach.</mark>
+For ease of calculating time complexity, **we will look for the number of traversals/iterations made**. <mark style="color:orange;">Always try to calculate complexity based on approach.</mark>

 ### Test Cases & Online Editor